-As of June 30, 2022, there were 26,998,306 shares of Class A common stock outstanding and held of record by 29 stockholders and 99,238 shares of Class B common stock outstanding and held of record by one stockholder.
+As of September 30, 2022, there were 27,607,449 shares of Class A common stock outstanding and held of record by 28 stockholders.
 The number of record holders of our Class A common stock does not include DTC participants or beneficial owners holding shares through nominee names.

-Further, certain holders of our Class A and Class B common stock have rights, subject to certain conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or our other stockholders.
+Further, certain holders of our Class A common stock have rights, subject to certain conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or our other stockholders.
 We have also registered all shares of Class A common stock that we may issue under our equity compensation plans.
 Such shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.